Enriques surfaces with normal K3-like coverings: K3-like coverings with rational double points

 \section{K3-like coverings with rational double points}

 \mylabel{K3-like with rdp}

 Let $k$ be an algebraically closed ground field of characteristic $p=2$.
 In this section, we construct K3-like coverings $X$ that are normal with only rational singularities.
-The main result is that for each but one of the 110 configurations of Kodaira types from Lang's classification \cite{Lang 2000} of rational elliptic surfaces with reduced fibers actually appears as a configuration on some K3-like covering $X$ and the ensuing Enriques surfaces $Y=X/G$.
-The case we do not understand yet is the rational elliptic surface having a unique degenerate fiber of Lang type 10C, which already appeared in the proof of Theorem \ref{existence K3-like II}.
+The main result is that for each but possibly six of the 110 configurations of Kodaira types from Lang's classification \cite{Lang 2000} of rational elliptic surfaces with reduced fibers actually appears as a configuration on some K3-like covering $X$ and the ensuing Enriques surfaces $Y=X/G$.

 Indeed, we start with a rational elliptic surface $J\ra\PP^1$ that is jacobian with only reduced fibers and assume that the Frobenius pullback $X'=J^\fpb$ has only rational singularities.
-In other words, the minimal resolution of singularities $r':S\ra X'$ is a K3 surface.
+In other words, the minimal resolution of singularities $r':S\ra X'$ is a K3 surface, endowed with an elliptic fibration $S\ra\PP^1$.
 The case leading to an elliptic singularity was already treated in Section \ref{K3-like with edp}.

-Let $E'\subset S$ be the exceptional divisor for the minimal resolution of singularities $r':S\ra X'$.
-The task now is to find a suitable flop $X'\leftarrow S\rightarrow X$ by contracting another vertical negative-definite curve $E\neq E'$ on $S$.
+We write $E'\subset S$ for the exceptional divisor of the minimal resolution of singularities $r':S\ra X'$.
+Let $E\subset S$ be another vertical negative-definite curve, and $r:S\ra X$ be its contraction.
+We now seek to choose this $E$ so that the resulting flop $X'\leftarrow S\rightarrow X$ yields a K3-like covering $X$.
 Roughly speaking, the new contraction must introduce another elliptic fibration, destroy all quasielliptic fibrations, yet keep the Kodaira type of the singular fibers.
-To achieve this task, we introduce for each closed point $a\in \PP^1$ the following conditions relating the vertical negative-definite curves $E_a$ and $ E'_a$ on the K3-surface $S$: \newcounter{MNr} [1]{\refstepcounter{MNr}\textbf{(M\arabic{MNr})} } [1] {\text{\rm (M\ref{#1})}}
+To achieve these conflicting tasks, we introduce for each closed point $a\in \PP^1$ the following conditions relating the vertical negative-definite curves $E_a$ and $ E'_a$ on the K3-surface $S$: \newcounter{MNr} [1]{\refstepcounter{MNr}\textbf{(M\arabic{MNr})} } [1] {\text{\rm (M\ref{#1})}}

 \begin{list}{-mm}{\leftmargin2em\itemsep1em} \item[\Mu{Semistable}] \emph{If the fibers $X'_a$ and $S_a$ are semistable, then $E_a$ either coincides with $E'_a$, or it is the strict transform of $X'_a$.}